HITGmbH/py-convergent-encryption/README.md

-Convergent encryptions uses the cryptographic hash of the plaintext as the encryption key so that identical plaintexts always encrypt to identical ciphertext values as it always   identical encryption keys.
+Convergent encryptions uses the cryptographic hash of the plaintext as the encryption key so that identical plaintexts always encrypt to identical ciphertext values as it always uses identical encryption keys.

 This implementation uses SHA256d as a cryptographic hash function and AES-256 in Counter (CTR) mode as a block cipher.